 People are often confused about the difference between complementary therapies and alternative medicine.
 As discussed in this section, complementary medicine makes use of non-conventional therapies such as acupuncture, yoga and meditation.
 Alternative medicine, on the other hand, refers to a treatment method that is used in place of standard treatment.
 By definition, alternative treatments are not integrated as part of conventional medicine.

 Caution should be given to alternative treatments which you might combine with standard therapies.
 It is important that you discuss all medications you are taking with your physician.

-More information about alternative treatments can be found in the Ovarian Cancer Guide to Quality of Life Issues and can be ordered by calling 1-888-OVARIAN (1-888-682-7426).
+More information about complementary and alternative treatments can be found in the Ovarian Cancer Guide to Quality of Life Issues and can be ordered by calling 1-888-OVARIAN (1-888-682-7426).